-Fehler!
-Verweisquelle konnte nichtgefunden werden. shows the use case's workflow.
-For aFRR they s tart the day before delivery at 9:30 a.m. with the gate-opening of the balancing energy market.
-Upon BE market gate-closure at t-25min up until t-10min, the previously introduced optimization of received BE bids takes place.
+Figure 3 shows the use case's workflow.
+Planning and execution of redispatch measures start unchanged one week before delivery date and continue to run in parallel to frequency securing balancing energy operations.
+For aFRR they start the day before delivery at 9:30 a.m. with the gate-opening of the balancing energy market.
+Upon BE market gate-closure at t-25min up until t-5min, the previously introduced optimization of received BE bids takes place.
 Principally optimization can be realized in a two-stage approach.
+First, each TSO creates an admissible merit order considering subordinate DSOs for each call volume and transmits it to the PICASSO platform.
+Then, the definition of allowable bid combinations w.r.t. the TSO network could be done by extending the platform itself, as PICASSO already offers a rudimentary approach that specifies allowable load flows between TSO areas.

-The optimal result is determined as soon and close to the BE call as possible, taking into account the time requirements of downstream processes.
-It returns a permissible merit order considering the maximal BE demand.
+The optimal result is determined as soon and close to the BE call as possible.
+It returns a permissible BE bid combination for the required amount of balancing energy.
 Upon completing the optimization, the most cost-efficient, and grid-serving BE call is made via the currently already used systems (including the PICASSO system).
 In certain situations, the optimal bid combination w.r.t. preventing grid congestions may lead to an insufficient available BE quantity.
 In that case, the optimization would select a combination with the least negative congestive effects that amounts to a sufficient BE amount.
 This issue is further investigated in Use Case 2.

-Figure 2: Workflow of Use Case 1
+Figure 3: Workflow of Use Case 1